TheCatFather4/CafePOS/README.md

 If the user decides that they would like to add more items, they will be brought back to the categories menu.

 ### 3. Processing Payments
+After selecting an order from the list, the user will be brought to an order totals screen.
+The user has the ability to add a tip to the order.
+If added, a new box will appear with the new total, as well as the tip amount that was added.
+If a customer ordered more than 15 items, there is a mandatory 15% tip added to the order.
+The user can add more to the tip if the customer requests.

 ### 4. Viewing Open Orders
 This feature allows users to see a list of open orders and check what items, if any, are associated with each particular order.